Guides

 While the financial case for batteries is still up for debate (largely dependent on individual preferences), what is not in doubt is the improving economics – driven by declining costs (solar and batteries) and increasing electricity prices.
 Battery prices have fallen by as much as 89% in the last decade.

 Notwithstanding the staggering reduction in battery prices, the recent explosion in electric vehicle production has resulted in record levels of demand, which battery supply chains have struggled to keep up with.
-For these reasons, Bloomberg New Energy Finance is forecasting a slight increase in battery prices in 2022, however prices start trending down in 2023.
+For these reasons, Bloomberg New Energy Finance is forecasting a slight increase in battery prices in 2023, with prices expected to trend down in 2024 and 2025.

 The other key factor to consider is the increasing difference in off-peak and peak energy prices.
 As more solar generation comes online, this may have the affect of pushing down peak/shoulder energy prices but increasing peak prices (when the sun) isn't shining.